Flags of Our Fathers (film): Spike Lee controversy

 At the 2008 Cannes Film Festival, director Spike Lee, who was making Miracle at St. Anna, about an all-Black U.S. division fighting in Italy during World War II, criticized director Clint Eastwood for not depicting Black Marines in Flags of Our Fathers.
 Citing historical accuracy, Eastwood responded that his film was specifically about the Marines who raised the flag on Mount Suribachi at Iwo Jima, pointing out that while Black Marines did fight at Iwo Jima, the U.S. military was segregated during World War II, and none of the men who raised the flag were Black.
 Eastwood believed Lee was using the comments to promote Miracle at St. Anna and angrily said that Lee should "shut his face".
 Lee responded that Eastwood was acting like an "angry old man", and argued that despite making two Iwo Jima films back to back, Letters from Iwo Jima and Flags of Our Fathers, "there was not one Black Marine in both of those films".

 Contrary to Lee's claims, however, Black Marines (including an all-Black unit) are seen in several scenes during which the mission is outlined, as well as during the initial landings, when a wounded Black Marine is carried away.
 During the end credits, historical photographs taken during the Battle of Iwo Jima show Black Marines.
 Although Black Marines fought in the battle, they were restricted to auxiliary roles, such as ammunition supply, and were not involved in the battle's major assaults; they did, however, take part in defensive actions.
 According to Alexander M. Bielakowski and Raffaele Ruggeri, "Half a million African Americans served overseas during World War II, almost all in segregated second-line units."
-The number of African Americans killed in action was 708.
+The number of African Americans killed in action during WWII was 708.

 Spielberg later intervened between the two directors, after which Lee sent a copy of a film on which he was working to Eastwood for a private screening as a seeming token of apology.